ncatlab/nlab-content/pages/5/5/9/0/955/content.md

 Hence $\gamma \circ \psi$ is a constant element in $P(T_0)$.
 =--

-The result that the natural transformations depend only on the existence of a morphism does not carry over to the generalised space setting.
+The result that the natural transformations depend only on the existence of a morphism does not carry over to this extended setting.

 +-- {: .query}
 [[Andrew Stacey|Andrew]]: Useful to have an example here, of course.
 =--

 Let us fix a $\mathcal{T}$--object $T_0$.
-We have two bifunctors $\mathcal{T} \times \mathcal{T}^g \to Set$ given by
+We have two bifunctors $\mathcal{T} \times E(\mathcal{T}) \to Set$ given by
 $$
 (T,X) \mapsto P_X(T)
 $$